 But overall the reviews of the products were positive.
 More people than not were quite happy with the products they ordered.
 Of course it depended on the site, but one site with well over a thousand Gearbubble reviews had about 70% positive reviews.

 That seems quite good at first, however, if you think about it, it’s not great.
 These products are representing your eCommerce site.
-A 70% satisfaction rate in your products is really not great.
-And remember, that’s best case scenario.
+A 70% satisfaction rate with your products is really not great.
+And remember, that’s the best-case scenario.
 Another Gearbubble review site had 80% unhappy customers.
 Satisfaction rates don’t get much worse than that!

 Also of great concern: the Better Business Bureau (BBB) gives Gearbubble an F grade and lists 142 complaints against the company.